Predict+Optimize Problem in Renewable Energy Scheduling: Solutions submitted, final rankings, and summary of results

 \subsection{Evaluation of results by the scientific committee}

 Figure~\ref{fig:scoverall} shows the overall evaluation of the shortlisted teams by the scientific committee (SC).
 The average score in each subcategory for these teams is shown in Table~\ref{tab:SC_ranks}.
 Results show that, generally speaking, the highest-ranked submissions were those that gave the best solutions in terms of energy cost.
 However, when the SC evaluations were incorporated with energy cost rankings, 5th and 6th ranked teams swapped, and the 3rd and 4th ranked teams were ranked equally at 3rd place.
+A summary of the evaluations is given in the beginning of each team's detailed description in Section IV.
 Further details of the evaluation of each team by the scientific committee are given in the appendix of the paper, in the supplementary material.